jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 General rules
 (5) The general rules on memorandum accounts set out in sections OA 2 and OA 3 (which relate to the treatment of memorandum accounts) apply to Maori authority credit accounts.

-### OK 2 MACA payment of tax
+### OK 2 MACA payment of tax or transfer to account
 Credit
-(1) A Maori authority has a Maori authority credit for a payment of income tax or provisional tax.
+(1) A Maori authority has a Maori authority credit for a payment of income tax or provisional tax, or for an amount of excess tax transferred under section 173L of the Tax Administration Act 1994.
 Subsection (3) overrides this subsection.
 Table reference
-(2) The Maori authority credit in subsection (1) is referred to in table O17: Maori authority credits, row 2 (payment of tax).
+(2) The Maori authority credit in subsection (1) is referred to in table O17: Maori authority credits, row 2 (provisional tax and income tax paid), row 2B (transfer under section 173L of the Tax Administration Act 1994), row 2C (transfer under section 173L of the Tax Administration Act 1994), and row 2D (transfer under section 173L of the Tax Administration Act 1994).
 No credit
 (3) No credit under subsection (1) arises for—
   (a) income tax paid for a tax year before the 2004–05 tax year; or